-Ear infections are the most common cause of medical visits worldwide.
-There are multiple types of “ear infection” representing the different anatomical parts of the ear.
+Ear infections are one of the most common causes of medical visits worldwide.
+There are several types of “ear infections” representing the different anatomical parts of the ear.
 These include the outer or external ear (the ear canal), the middle ear (the space behind the eardrum), and the inner ear (the cochlea and vestibule).

-Inflammation of the middle ear, usually caused by bacteria, may be the result of viral infection which has caused a fluid buildup behind the eardrum, which may or may not become purulent (containing pus.).
-Anyone may develop an ear infection, but children suffer from them more than adults.
-The global incidence of ear infection is 10%, half of which occur in children less than 5 years of age.
-Five out of six children will have at least one ear infection by their third birthday.
+Inflammation of the middle ear (otitis media), usually caused by bacteria, may be the result of a viral upper respiratory infection which has caused a fluid buildup behind the eardrum, which may or may not become purulent (containing pus.).
+Anyone may develop otitis media, but it is more common in children than adults.
+The global incidence of middle ear infections is 10%, half of which occur in children less than 5 years of age.
+Five out of six children will have at least one middle ear infection by their third birthday.

 The typical signs and symptoms of otitis media (OM) are fever, ear pain, ear drainage, hearing loss, dizziness, malaise, loss of appetite, and sleeping difficulties.
-Parents may report the previous symptoms as well as their child pulling on their ears and unexplained irritability.
+Parents may report these symptoms as well as their child pulling on their ears and unexplained irritability.

-What types of Infections Are Found in the Ear?
+What types of Bacterial Infections are found in the middle ear?

-Some children have greater ethnic risks of ear infections than others.
-For example, Native American and Hispanic children have more infections than do children in other ethnic groups.
-Children in households with smoking family members are at increased risk of middle ear infections.
-Even in cases where family members smoke outside these children often continue to have infections from exposure of residual smoke.
-Children in daycare also have an additional risk of increased ear infection.
-This is presumably due to increased upper respiratory infections from exposure to large numbers of sick kids.
-As much as possible, limit your child’s exposure to other children when your child or your child’s playmates are sick.
+Children in households with family members who smoke are at increased risk of middle ear infections.
+Even in cases where family members smoke outside these children often continue to have infections from exposure to secondhand smoke.
+Children in daycare also have an additional risk of increased middle ear infections.
+This is due to increased upper respiratory infections from exposure to large numbers of sick contacts.

-Once antibiotic and preventative measures fail, placement of PET’s (pressure equalization tubes) permits middle ear ventilation through the ear canal using the tubes as a means to keep the eardrum open.
+If antibiotics and preventative measures fail, placement of ear tubes also called pressure equalization tubes (PET's), permit middle ear ventilation through the ear canal using the tubes as a means to keep the eardrum open.
 Until the eustachian tube begins to function normally, it is necessary to provide air to the middle ear for normal middle ear pressure and function.
-In most cases, PET’s last approximately one year and 2/3’s of young children will not require a second set of PET’s.
-As the children age, the eustachian tube takes a more angled turn to the nasopharynx and the immune system matures enabling it to handle invading bacteria and viruses more efficiently.
+In most cases, PET’s last approximately one to two years.
+As children age, the eustachian tube takes a more angled turn to the nasopharynx and the immune system matures enabling it to handle invading bacteria and viruses more efficiently.
 Occasionally additional tubes or adenoid removal may be necessary to help improve middle ear function to avoid complications and hearing loss.
-These are discussions that patients and family need to have with their pediatrician, family medicine physician and otolaryngologist (ENT) so that the most appropriate treatment is selected for each individual.